joeynaor/jfrog-flux-test/README.md

       postgresqlPassword: password
   ##################################
 ```
-Next, we place **helmrelease-artifactory.yaml** along with **helmrepo-jfrog.yaml** under **helm-infra/app-cluster** and push the changes to Git:
+Next, we place **helmrelease-artifactory.yaml** along with **helmrepo-jfrog.yaml** under **helm-infra/app-cluster** and push to Git once more:
 ```
 git add -A && git commit -m "test" && git push
  ```
 Flux CD should pick up the new commit and deploy Artifactory.

 ### Installing Xray
 Deploying Xray (and any other chart/product) consists of the exact same logic as above.
-I have been using this HelmRelease YAML file:
+We will be using this HelmRelease YAML file called **helmrelease-xray.yaml**:
 ```
 ---
 apiVersion: helm.toolkit.fluxcd.io/v2beta1